percona/pmm-doc/docs/get-started/backup/mongodb_limitations.md

 - Restoring on different Replica set/cluster is not supported.
 - Physical backups and restores are supported only for **Percona Server for MongoDB**.
 - Physical restores are not supported for deployments with arbiter nodes.
 For more information, see the [Percona Backup for MongoDB documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#physical-restore-known-limitations).
-- Creating backups for sharded clustes is available straight from the UI.
-However, restoring these backup artifacts is only possible via the CLI, and requires Percona Backup for MongoDB.
+- Creating backups for sharded clusters is available straight from the UI.
+However, restoring these backup artifacts is only possible via the CLI, using Percona Backup for MongoDB.
 For information on restoring sharded backups, check the [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html).
 - Retention policy is supported only for snapshot types of scheduled backups and for the S3-compatible storage type.
 - Before restoring, make sure to prevent clients from accessing the database.